Ministry-of-Silly-Scripts/codewars-js-high/NOTES.md

   - it should return 64 for input 'test' ✅
 - it should return 'aaa' for input 'aaa b' ✅
 - it should return 'aba' for input 'aba aab' ✅
+- it should return 'taxi' for input 'man i need a taxi up to ubud' ✅